wso2/docs-is/en/docs/develop/session-mgt-rest-api.md

 !!!
 Note

-    - From IS5.12 version onwards, We revoke the access tokens  mapped with the session via REST API.
+    - From WSO2 IS 5.12 onwards, access tokens that are mapped with the session via REST API can be revoked.
-    - This is applicable for authorization code grant, implicit flow, refresh token grant and hybrid flow.
+      This is applicable for authorization code grant, implicit flow, refresh token grant, and hybrid flow.
-    - If the same accesstoken is used my multiple sessions, then if one session is terminated via API, the other sessions may loose the tokens.
-So it is recommended to use sso-session binding if you want to have the functionality to revoke the accesstoken when the session is termianted via REST API.
+    - If one session is terminated via the API and the same access token is used by multiple sessions, the other sessions may then lose their tokens.
+Therefore, it is recommended to use sso-session binding if you wish to retain the capability to revoke the access token when the session is terminated via REST API.
-    - WSO2 Identity Server sends SAML and OIDC back-channel logouts also when session is termianted via API.
-To support this, the application should be configured back-channel logouts.
+    - WSO2 Identity Server sends SAML/OIDC back-channel logouts also when session is terminated via API.
+To support this, the application should be configured to enable back-channel logout.

 <div id="swagger-ui"></div>
 <script>